 But that’s not what they signed up for, is it?
 You didn’t bring this person in to assist others with random tasks.
 They were employed for a specific purpose.

-If the additional helpful work that is being performed strays too far from the original role definition, your team member is likely to become disengaged.
-They were meant to be applying their expertise in international tax regulation, but someone found out they do great powerpoint presentations.
-So now, that’s also what they do.
+If the additional helpful work that is being performed strays too far from the team member’s role, they are likely to become disengaged.
+They were meant to be applying their expertise in international tax law, but someone found out they do great powerpoint presentations.

 In many jobs and industries, there are times when a team’s workload may be a little less than usual.
 In that time, it’s not unusual for helpful people to lend a hand doing things they might not usually do.
 Many people go stir crazy when there isn’t enough to do at work, so it’s not surprising that they want to lend a hand.